us-amlr/Casal2-krill-model-mcmc/README.md

 The repository contains four alternative configurations of the krill model, 'combined non-simplex', 'combined simplex', 'separate non-simplex' and 'separate simplex'.
 These employ two different methods of estimating annual recruitment multipliers - simplex transformation and non-simplex - and two alternative approaches to modeling future projected catches, either with all model years combined into a single ‘@process Instantaneous_Mortality’ block, or with future catch years separated from past catch years into a second ‘@project future_catch’ block.

-To run the models place three sets of the files in the 'biom' directory in differently labeled directories such as 'a', 'b' and 'c'.
+To run the configurationss I place the 'config' directory in one of the four github configuration directories into a local 'biom' directory.
+The 'biom' directory also gets the unzipped 'Casal.exe.zip' and 'dll.zip' files.
+The 'biom' directory will also contain the output files after a model run.
+To run multiple MCMC chains (I run three per configuration) put the same 'config', 'Casal2.exe' and '.dll' files in differently labeled directories such as 'a', 'b' and 'c'.
 I label the directories with the projected future catches as well, i.e. '0K.a' for the first directory with 0 tonnes of future catches.

-Put 'casal2.exe', 'config.csl2' and the four compressed files in the 'dlls' directory in the three directories containing the 'biom' subdirectories.
+Each directory with identical input files will start from a different random seed, representing a separate mcmc chain.
+The default settings will take about 25 minutes to run for each chain.
+Model diagnostics such as the 'rhat'  included with 'r4Casal2_krill.r' and those in the R package 'coda' will improve with longer iterations of MCMC samples.

 Run the 3 chains with all recruitment_multipliers in population.csl2 equal to 1.0 (each model will start at a different random seed) from the Windows console using the following commands:

 cd 'localpath'\biom